uzabase/concurrently/README.md

 Instead of that, you should use `concurrently` function with the returned process-context, a channel which all input data can be read from, and an option map.

+`concurrently` wraps all input data by `databox` and concurrent-process handles the databoxes so that if some exceptions occurred in a supplied transducer, the exception safely converted to a failure-box and passed-through into pipeline.

 ### getting calculated results from Job

 `concurrently` returns a `Job`.
 You can cancel the job by calling `(cancel job)` function.
 `Job` contains a field `:channel`.
 You can read all calculated results for all input data supplied to `concurrently` function from the channel, but should not read it directly.
 Use `(get-results (:channel job))` function for safe-reading from channels.

+`get-results` handles all databoxes from a channel and create a result vector.
+If a failure databox is found while handling databoxes, `get-results` will throw the exception and handle all remaining data in a channel in background for protecting the channel from stacking caused by never-read data in a channel.

 ### Connecting channels